Remote Founding Engineer Jobs

 Role: Founding Engineer · Category: Founding Engineering

-What the work actually splits into
+What the title actually means

-The first technical hire at a pre-seed or seed-stage company is the most common version.
-You are working alongside one or two non-technical founders.
-The work is broad and shallow — marketing site, product MVP, deployment pipeline, customer-feedback loops — and the bar for shipping is "good enough to start learning from users."
-Equity is the largest component of compensation; cash is below market.
+Pre-seed and seed-stage startups hire founding engineers to ship the first version of the product.
+The work is broad and shallow - everything from the marketing site to the database schema to the deployment pipeline - and the bar for shipping is "good enough to start learning from users."
+Equity is typically the largest component of compensation; cash is below market.

 Strong founding engineers are unusually fluent in the things senior engineers at large companies often delegate.
 They can stand up production infrastructure on AWS or Vercel without help.
 They can design a database schema that will not need a panicked migration in six months.
 They can write a marketing site that does not look like a wireframe.
 They can talk to early customers, summarise the conversation, and translate the feedback into a product change.
 They can decide which of four reasonable architecture options is right for the next twelve months - not the next ten years.

 The technical bar varies by company, but the breadth bar does not.
 The reason a founding role is hard is that the surface area is enormous and there is no one to hand off to.
-Engineers who need a tightly-scoped backlog rarely thrive; engineers who enjoy walking into ambiguity and producing structure usually do.

 Cash compensation at the seed stage typically falls 20–40% below market for an equivalent senior engineer at a mid-sized company.
 Equity compensates for the cash gap, and often overshoots it if the company succeeds.
 The benchmarks worth holding: